You should read this policy in full, but here are the key points:

 We may have to share your personal data with the parties set out below for the purposes set out in the table in paragraph 4 above.

-If you have registered to use vTime XR using other social media platforms or other external Third Parties (such as Facebook, Instagram, Google, Apple), for example through single sign on, you or they will provide us with your username and public profile.
-In return we share certain Technical Data with those external Third Parties such as your IDFA (on iOS) or Advertiser ID (on Android) and the referring URL for the purposes set out in paragraph 4 above.
+If you have registered to use vTime XR using other social media platforms or other external Third Parties (such as Facebook, Instagram, Google, Apple, Tesseract), for example through single sign-on, you or they will provide us with your username and public profile.
+In return, we share certain Technical Data with those external Third Parties such as your IDFA (on iOS) or Advertiser ID (on Android) and the referring URL for the purposes set out in paragraph 4 above.

-Where you share content on other social media platforms, the relevant content, username and accompanying text and audio file may be shared on that platform or, in the case of sharing via instant messaging platforms such as Whatsapp, a link to the content may be shared.
+Where you share content on or through other social media platforms, the relevant content, username and accompanying text and audio file may be shared on that platform or, in the case of sharing via instant messaging platforms such as WhatsApp, a link to the content may be shared.

-You can access Facebook’s, CFG’s other relevant external Third Party’s terms and conditions and privacy policies in the Glossary Section below.
+You can access Facebook’s, CFG’s and certain other relevant external Third Party’s terms and conditions and privacy policies in the Glossary section below.

-Many of our external third party service providers or partners are based outside the European Economic Area (EEA) so their processing of your personal data will involve a transfer of data outside the EEA.
+Many of our external third-party service providers or partners are based outside the UK and/or European Economic Area (EEA) so their processing of your personal data will involve a transfer of data outside the UK and/or EEA.

 We have put in place appropriate security measures to prevent your personal data from being accidentally lost, used or accessed in an unauthorised way, altered or disclosed.
 In addition, we limit access to your personal data to those employees, agents, contractors and other third parties who have a business need to know.
 They will only process your personal data on our instructions and they are subject to a duty of confidentiality.